cucumber/cucumber-cpp/README.md

 Cucumber-Cpp uses the wire protocol at the moment, so you will need Cucumber-Ruby installed and available on the path.

-Building tests and sample application:
+Building Cucumber-Cpp with tests and samples:

 ```
 cmake -E make_directory build